HaniAmmar/Qentem-Engine/README.md

 ## Embedded / Microcontroller Support

-Qentem Engine’s modular, STL-free architecture enables it to run effectively on embedded systems and microcontroller platforms with limited resources.
-The core modules—including template rendering, JSON parsing, and custom containers—have been successfully tested on ESP32 and are suitable for use in Arduino-style or bare-metal C++ projects.
-All components are designed without exceptions, threading, or OS-specific dependencies, making them well-suited to single-threaded, minimal environments.
-Qentem Engine does not provide file or stream I/O code for embedded targets.
+Qentem Engine’s modular, STL-free architecture enables it to operate efficiently on embedded systems and microcontrollers with limited memory and no operating system.
+The core components—including template rendering, JSON parsing, and custom containers—have been validated on platforms such as the ESP32, and are suitable for use in bare-metal or Arduino-style C++ environments.

+All modules are designed without exceptions, dynamic threading, or OS-specific dependencies, making them ideal for **single-threaded, memory-constrained targets**.

+To tailor memory usage, developers may configure `QENTEM_RESERVER_BLOCK_SIZE` at compile time.
+This constant defines the block size (in bytes) used by the internal memory allocator (`Reserver`), allowing the engine to operate within tight memory budgets when static or deterministic allocation is required.

+> _Note_: Qentem Engine does not provide file or stream I/O abstractions for embedded environments.
+Developers are expected to supply their own I/O bindings as needed.

-## Reserver (Memory System)
+## Reserver (Custom Memory Allocator)

-**Reserver** is Qentem's internal memory system, designed to replace traditional dynamic heap strategies with more deterministic, high-performance region reuse.
-It features:
+**Reserver** is Qentem's internal memory system, engineered for high-performance, deterministic memory reuse.
+It replaces traditional heap allocation with block-based reservation, optimized for locality, alignment, and long-term reuse without runtime metadata.

+### Features

--   No internal metadata in memory regions.
+-   **Zero metadata** stored in allocated regions — memory remains clean and unpolluted.
--   First-fit strategy with optional in-place region reuse.
--   Support for core-pinned, per-thread separation.
--   Backed by preallocated blocks with size growth.
--   Optional memory tracking through `MemoryRecord`.

-This system ensures consistent behavior and lower fragmentation, particularly under sustained usage patterns.
-While it is **functional and fast**, it is currently targeted at **single-threaded, core-pinned workloads** and may evolve to support multithreaded use in future updates.
+-   **First-fit region selection** with bitfield-based tracking for fast lookup.
+-   **Fixed-size preallocated blocks**, avoiding unpredictable growth or fragmentation.
+-   **Per-core arenas** for thread-local routing and NUMA-friendliness.
+-   **Optional memory recording** via `MemoryRecord`, useful for diagnostics and leak tracking.

+### Design Focus

+Reserver emphasizes predictable behavior and low overhead, especially under sustained allocation and release cycles.
+It is well-suited for systems where performance and control outweigh general-purpose flexibility — such as embedded servers, scripting engines, or custom object pools.

+Although thread-safe multithreaded support is not currently provided, the system is designed for **core-pinned, single-threaded workloads** and is future-compatible with per-core extension strategies.

-> _Note: Reserver is still under active development._
+> **Note**: Reserver is under active refinement.
-> It has been integrated into QenWeb and early results show it matches or exceeds system allocator performance under typical workloads.
+> It is now fully integrated into QenWeb, and benchmarks show it consistently matches or outperforms `malloc` under real-world web workloads, especially in reuse-heavy scenarios.

 ## Documentation